elec548/elec548.github.io/Assignments/hw6.md

     documented example can be found in from the scikit-learn docs]( http://scikit-learn.org/stable/auto_examples/mixture/plot_gmm_covariances.html#sphx-glr-auto-examples-mixture-plot-gmm-covariances-py).

-    **b.**  Find the cluster assignments for the next 5000 snippet-peaks, and plot them as in **(a)**.
+    **b.**  Find the cluster assignments for the next 5000 snippet-peaks.
 You will use these as test data to evaluate how many clusters there should be in the data.
 Calculate the model likelihood of the second set of 5000 snippet-peaks using the parameters you found in **(a)**.
 Now, repeat the EM-learning in **(a)**, but with $$K = 8, 9, \ldots, 20$$.
 What is the likelihood of the test data for each model?
 Which model would you use if you wanted only well-clustered neurons for your analysis?
+    For the most likely value of $$K$$, plot the cluster assignments as in (a).